delvedor/omxloop/README.md

 Omxloop is a simple bash script who uses [Omxplayer](http://elinux.org/Omxplayer) for play one or more videos in loop, it erases all the console writtens on the screen and plays the video without open the Window-Server.

+Few users experienced some issue with the standard `omxloop.sh` file, so I created the `omxloop-v2.sh` who solved the specific issue *(after three/four times the video stops the loop)*.
+In every case you can use the following how-to guide.

 You can both use the script as one time use, by doing:
 ```ShellSession
 $ sh omxloop.sh